broomburgo/Fun-iOS/content/post/lenses-and-prisms-in-swift-a-pragmatic-approach.md

 }
 ```

 `LoginPage` is a model for a login page (which is probably going to be a `UIViewController` in a iOS app), with all its parts: it includes a `title` that's simply a `String`, a `CredentialBox` struct represented by two `TextField` that are themselves structs, and a `buttonState` that's represented by a `ViewState<Button>` where `Button` is another struct.
-Everything here is `var` because any on these models can be constructed with any value, and any property can change in any way at any time.
+Everything here is `var` because any of these models can be constructed with any value, and any property can change in any way at any time.
 But, because we're dealing with value types, mutating this `LoginPage` actually means creating a new reference, and that's only going to be possible if we assign an instance of `LoginPage` to a variable, annotated with `var`.

 Adding lenses to these structs is simple, and there are many ways to do that.
-One possible way is to extend each struct with an *nested* type called `lens` that's going to act as *namespace*, and then defining all the lenses as `static` properties of this `lens`, like in the following example:
+One possible way is to extend each type with a *nested* type called `lens` that's going to act as *namespace*, and then defining all the lenses as `static` properties of this `lens`, like in the following example:

 ```swift
 extension CredentialBox {